paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/installation.md

 npx paperclip-cli build
 ```

-You should notice a few more generated files - these ones can be imported directly into your codebase.
+You should notice a few more generated files, **these ones can be imported directly into your codebase**.
 And that's it!
 You're ready to start using Paperclip.